 - In 1933, San Francisco Bay Bridge construction consumed more than 6% of the total United States steel output.

 If you want to know more, visit the Bay Bridge website.

 San Francisco Bay Bridge History

 In 1928, the San Francisco Bay looked much different than it does today.
 Neither of its landmark bridges had yet been constructed.
 Forty-six million people crossed the bay that year, all of them traveling on ferries.
-The waterways were clogged with ferry traffic, and new alternatives were needed.
+The waterways were clogged, and new alternatives were needed.

-In 1929, the State of California began studies to find an alternative.
+In 1929, the State of California started planning what to do.
 After years of study and a little more than three years of construction, the San Francisco Bay Bridge opened to traffic on November 12, 1936.
 Its total cost, including an electric railroad which has since been abandoned, was $79.5 million.

-Initially the San Francisco Bay Bridge upper deck carried 3 lanes in each direction, with trucks and the inter-urban railway traveling on the lower level.
-By 1936, the Bay Bridge had already reached traffic levels projected for 1950 and it became clear that something would have to be done.
+Initially, the San Francisco Bay Bridge upper deck carried three lanes in each direction, with trucks and the inter-urban railway traveling on the lower level.
+By 1936, the Bay Bridge had already reached traffic levels projected for 1950.
 In 1959, the railway was removed and the lower deck converted to carry five lanes of eastbound vehicles.
 The upper deck was then devoted to five lanes of westbound traffic.

 The San Francisco Bay Bridge towers weathered the 1989 Loma Prieta Earthquake (7.1 on the Richter scale) without damage, but the decks were not so lucky.
 Bolts sheared, part of the upper deck came unhinged and fell onto the lower deck.